Skip to content

 10. Teacup by Rebecca Young, illustrated by Matt Ottley

-A lyrical text tells an allegorical tale that is perfectly complemented by the beautiful paintings.
-A story of a young boy who searches for a new homeland suggests a connection with immigrant stories that will resonate with anyone who has ever left home in search of a better place. [picture book, ages 4 and up]
+A lyrical text tells an allegorical tale that is perfectly complemented by beautiful paintings.
+The story of a young boy who searches for a new homeland suggests a connection with immigrant stories that will resonate with anyone who has ever left home in search of a better place. [picture book, ages 4 and up]

 Bonus books about the newly arrived immigrant experience